Robert-BoMiao/Robert-BoMiao.github.io/_posts/2020-02-07-Object-Detection.md

 **Highlight: Very fast, end to end**

-In that work, GoogLeNet plus 5 extra convolutional layes were used to extract features, and 7\*7\*30 feature map was obtained.
-The 7\*7\*30 feature map means the image could be divided into 7\*7 parts, each part may contain 2 objects (2 confidence + 8 bbox + 20 classes).
+In the work, GoogLeNet plus 5 extra convolutional layes were used to extract features, and 7\*7\*30 feature map was obtained.
+The 7\*7\*30 feature map means the image could be divided into 7\*7 parts, and each part may contain 2 objects (2 confidence + 8 bbox + 20 classes).

 <img src="https://raw.githubusercontent.com/Robert-BoMiao/Robert-BoMiao.github.io/master/images/object_detection/yolov1.png" width="600" alt="yolov1">